Aider-AI/aider/docs/benchmarks.md

 ![benchmark results](../assets/benchmarks.svg)

-Aider is an open source command line chat tool that lets you ask GPT to edit code in your local git repos.
+Aider is an open source command line chat tool that lets you work with GPT to edit code in your local git repo.
-You can use aider to ask GPT to add features, write tests or make other changes and improvements to your code.
+You can use aider to have GPT add features, write tests or make other changes to your code.

-The ability for GPT to reliably edit local source files is crucial for this functionality.
+The ability for GPT to reliably edit local source files is crucial for this functionality, and depends mainly on the "edit format".
-Much of this depends on the "edit format", which is an important component of the system prompt.
-The edit format specifies how GPT should structure code edits in its responses.
+The edit format is an important component of the system prompt, which specifies how GPT should structure code edits in its responses.

 Aider currently uses simple text based editing formats, but